The wife of a man who died after surgery to remove his gallbladder has sought legal help from clinical negligence lawyers at Irwin Mitchell.

 The injuries to Richard’s bowel remained undetected for two days and by the time him he was taken to theatre for emergency surgery, he was suffering from blood poisoning and multiple organ failure.
 His distraught wife, who was told that her husband only a 5% chance of survival, collapsed from shock at home and was herself rushed to Walsgrave hospital with a broken hip.
 She underwent emergency surgery immediately and by the time he was out of theatre, Richard was dead.

-Lindsay Gibb, who works in the Birmingham office, commented:
+Lindsay Tomlinson, who works in the Birmingham office, commented:

 “This is a tragic case which raises a number of important questions.
 Although a bowel perforation during keyhole surgery is a known risk, independent medical experts have since told us that to make not two, but three such errors during the same operation, is highly unusual.
 The fact that the surgeons did not identify this during surgery, nor alert staff on the ward to the difficulties they experienced, also raises serious concerns.
 There appears to have been a ‘wait and see’ attitude to Richard’s post operative care and crucial opportunities to treat his punctured bowel were missed”.